Turkey Pita Sandwiches with Cranberry Salsa

 - Mix together the diced turkey, celery, green onion, and just enough of the mayo mixture to moisten it.

-- Spread about 2 tablespoons of Trina’s Fresh Cranberry Salsa across the bottom of each pita half.
-(I used My Favorite Low-Carb Pita Bread for this recipe.)
+- Spread about 2 tablespoons of Trina’s Cranberry Salsa across the bottom of each pita half.
+(I used My Favorite Low-Carb Pita Bread.)

 - Then fill the pita with the turkey salad mixture and enjoy!